• Skip to primary navigation

 Conclusion

-In this article, we have discussed three ways to repeat elements of a list in python.
-In all these above approaches, the approach using the * operator is most efficient and easy to implement.
-So, I would suggest you use this method to repeat elements of a list in python.
-To know more about lists in python, you can read this article on list comprehension in python.
+In this article, we have discussed three ways to repeat elements of a list in Python.
+In all these above approaches, the approach using the * operator is the most efficient and easy to implement.
+So, I would suggest you use this method to repeat elements of a list in Python.
+To know more about lists in Python, you can read this article on list comprehension in Python.
+You might also like this article on the random module in Python.

 Related